-Next the abdominal muscles which have become overstretched are tightened using sutures (rectus muscle plication).
+Next, the abdominal muscles which have become overstretched are tightened using sutures (rectus muscle plication).
 This step contributes greatly to the flattening of the abdominal wall.

 Removal of the excess skin (Lipectomy):

 Finally the excess skin is removed (lipectomy) and the incision is closed.
 The bellybutton (umbilicus) is sewn in place and a drain is inserted into the wound to drain off the excess fluid that forms after the surgery.
-Also a catheter for pain control called the On-Q Pain buster is placed on the abdominal muscles to reduce post-operative pain.

 There are 2 possible types of incision for abdominoplasties.
-For most people a horizontal incision made above the pubic area is sufficient.
+For most people, a horizontal incision made above the pubic area is sufficient.
 For people who have lost a lot of weight and have a lot of loose skin, a vertical incision in the midline of the abdomen is also necessary, resulting in a T-shaped scar.

 For people who require the horizontal incision, but have very little excess abdominal skin, a “mini-abdominoplasty” is probably the best option.
 This involves a shorter scar and no incision around the bellybutton, as compared to the standard abdominoplasty.